mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 * Internal Security Group Traffic Rule (AWS::EC2::SecurityGroupIngress): Opens access to network traffic between all cluster nodes internally.

 ### Instances
 * Headnode instance (AWS::EC2::Instance): An EC2 instance for the cluster headnode.
-The job database is stored either locally on the root volume, or optionally, a separate EBS volume can be used.
+The job database is stored on an EBS volume attached to this instance.
 Communication between clients and the headnode is secured using SSL.
-  * Database Volume (optional) (AWS::EC2::Volume): A separate EBS volume to store the job database.
-This is optional, and if not chosen the root volume will be used for the job database.
-  * Database Mount Point (optional) (AWS::EC2::VolumeAttachment): The mount point for the database volume.
 * IAM Role for Cluster Instances (AWS::IAM::Role): A role allowing access to Amazon S3 from services running in EC2.
 * Instance Profile for cluster instances (AWS::IAM::InstanceProfile): A profile for the cluster instances that associates them with the IAM role above.
 * Worker Auto Scaling Group (AWS::AutoScaling::AutoScalingGroup): A scaling group for worker instances to be launched into.
-* Worker Launch Configuration (AWS::AutoScaling::LaunchConfiguration): A launch configuration for one or more worker nodes which each run one or more worker MATLAB processes.
+* Worker Launch Configuration (AWS::EC2::LaunchTemplate): A launch template for one or more worker nodes which each run one or more worker MATLAB processes.
 Communication between clients and workers is secured using SSL.

 ### S3 bucket
 * Cluster S3 Bucket (AWS::S3::Bucket): An S3 bucket to facilitate sharing the shared secret required for workers to register and establish a secure connection with the job scheduler between the cluster nodes.
 The shared secret is encrypted in the bucket using server-side encryption.
 The cluster profile required to connect to the cluster from the MATLAB client is also uploaded to this bucket.